 One will assess how long we need to maintain social distancing and face masks.
 This will also inform guidance on working from home – which should continue wherever possible until this review is complete.

-A second review will consider the resumption of international travel which is vital for many businesses which have been hardest hit including retail, hospitality, tourism and aviation.
-A successor to the Global Travel Taskforce will report by 12 April so that people can plan for the summer.
+A second review will consider the resumption of international travel which is vital for many businesses which have been hardest hit including retail, hospitality, tourism and aviation - see here for details of the international travel traffic light system.

 The third review will consider the potential role of Covid-status certification in helping venues to open safely but mindful of the many concerns surrounding exclusion, discrimination and privacy.